-After its completion this first suspension bridge proved the blueprint worked and many others followed suite.
+After it’s completion this first suspension bridge proved the blueprint worked and many others followed suit.

 The Niagara River flows north:

 When looking at a map of the flow of the Niagara River it will appear wrong because the river flows north.
-On a one dimensional map when a river flows north it looks wrong because a one dimensional map doesn’t show elevation.
-If we could see the same area on a three dimensional map we could see the elevation, and then we would see that although the river is flowing north, it is still flowing correctly which is downhill like all rivers.
+On a one-dimensional map when a river flows north it looks wrong, because a one dimensional map doesn’t show elevation.
+If we could see the same area on a three-dimensional map, we would see the elevation, and then we would see that although the river is flowing north, it is still flowing correctly which is downhill like all rivers.

 THE KEY TO BEING ABLE TO TRUST HIM

 A successful devotional life is the only way:

 Trusting God is nearly impossible unless we know Him personally.
 In order to know Him personally we must spend time with Him everyday.
 This is a devotional life.
 Now by devotional life, I do not mean reading a daily devotional and saying a prayer and reading a passage or two.
 By devotional life I mean being devoted to spending alone time with God.
 During that time we must make sure that He is the main focus of that time.
 Reading devotionals, along with reading scripture, praying, and worshipping are all definitely a part of a successful devotional life, but doing them in and of themselves does not necessarily mean we have a successful devotional life.